orca-zhang/ecache/README_en.md

      - Redis is unavailable, network error
      - Consume goroutine panic
      - When not all nodes are ready (`canary` deployment, or in the process of deployment), such as
-       - Already used `orcache` but added this plugin for the first time
+       - Already used `ecache` but added this plugin for the first time
        - Newly added cached data or newly added delete operation

 ### About performance